balr411/RVcov/README.md

-# externalCov
+# RVcov

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of externalCov is to perform rare-variant aggregation testing when users have RAREMETALWORKER formatted summary statistics and a VCF containing a set of individuals to serve as an external reference panel.
+The goal of RVcov is to perform rare-variant aggregation testing when users have RAREMETALWORKER formatted summary statistics and a VCF containing a set of individuals to serve as an external reference panel.
 The agg_test() function will estimate the covariance of the score statistics using the VCF from the external reference